dmy/elm-sh-completion/README.md

 $ echo 'source ~/.bash/elm-sh-completion/elm-completion.sh' >> ~/.bashrc
 ```

-2. Add the file in /etc/bash_completion.d/ if it exists on your system:
+### 2. Add the file in /etc/bash_completion.d/ if it exists on your system:

 ```sh
 $ cd /tmp
 $ git clone https://github.com/dmy/elm-sh-completion.git
 $ sudo cp elm-sh-completion/elm-completion.sh /etc/bash_completion.d/
 ```

+## Notes
+* packages are auto-completed from the local cache for efficiency,
+so this does not work for new packages
+* it should theorically work on cygwin, but it has not been tested yet